EleutherAI/dps/doc/udf/splitter.md

 ## Rules

- * Split points for chunks are found by looking to either:
+ * Split points for chunks are found by looking for either:
     - paragraphs, defined as blocks separated by at least 2 newlines
 	- full sentences, defined as an end-of-sentence mark (e.g. a period) plus a newline